rugk/borg-cron-helper/CONTRIBUTING.md

 Thanks for your interest in contributing to this project! :+1: :tada:

-The good news is: Just sent your PR.
+The good news is: Just send your PR.

 ## Some things